Best wireless headphones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best wireless headphones you can buy in 2022.

 Wireless headphones have come a long way in the last decade.
-The wireless revolution means ever-more advanced Bluetooth codecs, longer lasting batteries and better sounding performance – greats news for those of us who value both quality sound and the convenience of no wires.
+The wireless revolution means ever-more advanced Bluetooth codecs, longer-lasting batteries and better-sounding performance – great news for those of us who value both quality sound and the convenience of no wires.
 But the best news?
 That innovation looks only to be continuing on an upward trajectory, with wireless technologies and audio-enhancing hardware and software far from stagnant – most recently exemplified with the excellent Apple AirPods Max and Sony WH-1000XM4 wireless noise-cancelling over-ears, which top this list.

 With quality has come quantity, though – the market is awash with wireless pairs – so before you start hunting you should decide what style of headphones you want.
 Our round-up of the best wireless headphones here includes over-ears, often with noise-cancelling thrown in for good measure, with brands such as Sony, Bose, Sennheiser, B&W, AKG and, as of very recently, Apple leading the way.

-There are also now plenty of wireless earbuds (or earphones, if you like) too – some with neckband cables joining the buds, and others known as 'true wireless earbuds', where the earpieces are completely untethered from one another.
+There are also now plenty of wireless earbuds (or earphones, if you like) too – some with neckband cables joining the buds, and others known as 'true wireless earbuds' where the earpieces are completely untethered from one another.
 Yes, like AirPods.
-The AirPods and AirPods Pro may be the most popular of them all, but they are far from the very best – something the excellent Sony WF-1000XM4, Google Pixel Buds A and Cambridge Audio Melomania 1+ demonstrate.
+The new AirPods and AirPods Pro may be the most popular of them all, but they are far from the very best – something the excellent Sony WF-1000XM4 and other awesome AirPods alternatives demonstrate.

 Whatever style you require, or budget you are tied to, we've got the best wireless headphones you can buy – all tried and tested by the What Hi-Fi? reviews team so you can be assured all of the suggestions below are excellent value for money.